SAN DIEGUITO POST NO. 416, INC.

 Section 4a.
 Members of the Executive Board shall be elected for a term of three (3) years.
 To insure continuity, the term of office for the six members of the Executive Board shall be via over-lapping two-member terms.
 Two members shall be elected each year as current and future terms lapse thereby providing six (6) elected Executive Board members at all times.

 Section 5.
 Eligibility.
-Every member of this Post in good standing (dues paid and membership card from National issued) as of the date of the election shall be eligible to vote and hold office as provided in Article VI, Section 2.
-The Monitors shall visually inspect each tentative voters’ membership card to ascertain that it is of the current year or is a Life Membership card and verify the name against the National Registry roster of Post 416 before issuing a ballot.
-As the ballots are issued the Registry will be checked and the ballot’s serialized number will be added next to the voter’s name.
-If the member presents a current membership card and is not listed on the roster, or if the member states his/her eligibility has been met and dues have been paid but the membership card has not been received, the Post Membership Chairman will be contacted to confirm the validity of the membership.
-Voters who contest the validity of the National Register or who are deemed not eligible to vote shall be issued a provisional ballot which shall be counted only after verifying that the member had the right to vote.
+Nominees shall be examined by a Post paid background check.
+Nominees who do not pass the background check shall be provided a meeting with the Executive Board for rebuttal.
+Every member of this Post in good standing (dues paid and membership card from National issued) as of the date of the election shall be eligible to vote as provided in Article VI, Section 2.
+The Monitors shall visually inspect each tentative voter’s membership card to ascertain that it is of the current year or is a Life Membership card and verify the name against the National Registry roster of Post 416 before issuing a ballot.
+As the mail-in ballots are opened and ballots are issued the voter’s name will be checked on the Registry.
+If the member presents a current membership card and is not listed on the roster, or if the member states his/her eligibility has been met and dues have been paid but the membership card has not been received, the Post Membership Chairman will be contacted to confirm or deny the validity of the membership.
+The decision of the Membership Chairman will be final and shall not be contested..
+If the Membership Chairman is absent, the Commander shall assign another non-nominee member to assume this task.
+Local temporary membership cards shall not be accepted.
 No other verification of membership shall be accepted.
+There shall be no further inspection of ballots following the inspections by Monitors and Tellers.
 There shall be no limiting qualifications – e.g. length of time in Post, etc.

 Section 6.
 Vacancies.
 All vacancies in the elective offices shall be filled by a confidential ballot at a regular meeting following the vacancy, provided that notice of the election is given at the meeting preceding the election, and notice be given to the membership in the Post Publication or on the Post Web Site thirty (30) days prior to the election.